boostercloud/booster/docs/chapters/03_booster-architecture.md

 }
 ```

 > **Warning**: Notice that `ReadModel`s are eventually consistent objects that are calculated as all events in all entities that affect the read model are settled.
 You should not assume that a read model is a proper source of truth, so you shouldn't use this feature for data validations.
-If you need to query the most up-to-date current state, consider fetching your Entities, instead of ReadModels, with `Booster.fetchEntitySnapshot`
+If you need to query the most up-to-date current state, consider fetching your Entities, instead of ReadModels, with `Booster.entity`